Better Sleep, Better Fertility

 ⅓ of Americans aren’t getting enough sleep.
 That statistic does not seem all that shocking, since most of us tend to put sleep last.
 Working late, binging that one last episode (confession: it’s never one), waking up early to workout, a sleepless child that demands our attention every hour—sleep often takes the backseat while we attend to all the things.

 But adequate sleep is vital to our overall health, and especially our reproductive health.
 If you’re trying to conceive, it’s a good idea to make sleep a top priority.
+Here are 10 tips on how to sleep when trying to conceive.

 How Fertility Affects Sleep